Skip to main content

 Schema:

-• _timestamp = Unix epoch timestamp in milliseconds
+• timestamp: Unix epoch timestamp in milliseconds

 Example push_config audit log: